 by providing a function f (m a) -> m a

 (usually called an algebra) that operates on a single layer of our free monad.
-If you are familiar with recursion schemes, iterm
+If you are familiar with recursion schemes, iterM

 .
 For our interpreted language, we choose m ~ Interpreter